 In May 2015, Southwest Ledge Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain a lease/license for legal occupancy of the submerged land from the State of Connecticut.
 After no suitable organization was found, the General Services Administration initiated an online auction for the lighthouse on July 1, 2016.
 Six bidders participated in the auction, which closed on September 2, 2016, with a high bid of $180,002.

 The winning bid was soon revealed to have come from two groups that decided to team up for the auction rather than compete against each other: Werth Family Foundation, which supports the Werth Center for Coastal and Marine Studies at Southern Connecticut State, and Beacon Preservation, whose Green Light Academy has been using Goose Rocks Lighthouse in Maine for summer programs for inner-city students.
 While the lighthouse will be used as a marine field station and laboratory, open-lighthouse days will likely be offered for the public.
-The official transfer of the lighthouse to is new owners occurred in March 2018.
+The official transfer of the lighthouse to its new owners occurred in March 2018.
 In 2022, Preservation Connecticut and The 1772 Foundation awarded $9,000 to Beacon Preservation, Inc. for repainting Southwest Ledge Lighthouse.

 Keepers: